nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_FETCH_GET.md

 }
 ```

+Feel free to add more if you want.

 ## Application State

 You will need to store that external data in your application state when you fetch it.
 Create a property names `requests` in your application state object.
 Its inital value must be an empty array.